 The next stage of this dog wheelchair prototype device is testing and validation which is being conducted by Ann-Marie.

 “Working with the BCIT MAKE+ team has been easy from the start to finish.” says Ann-Marie Fleming.
 “The team truly understood what we were trying to accomplish with this device and took the time to learn about the needs of senior dogs.
-We are in the field testing phase of the prototype now and hoping to have the product available to the public later next year.”
+We’re still testing and refining—we’ll be developing larger sizes and one petite—to address the needs of dogs big and small.
+Our goals are also to make this affordable and easy to assemble.”

 Have you subscribed?
 Sign-up to receive the latest news on BCIT.